DrMattG/TechBk1/README.md

 Chapter 1 of the next edition of the Wildlife Techniques Manual will include issues around open and reproducible science.
 Given the theme we have decided to write the Chapter using a publicly assessable and open-source platform.

+## Philosophy of the 9th Edition

+Philosophy of the 9th Edition:
+The Wildlife Techniques Manual has been the cornerstone book on field, laboratory, and quantitative techniques for almost 60 years.
+The goals for the book are (1) to provide wildlife biologists (current and new) with expert advice and guidance on broadly used methods (i.e., not niche methods) for research and management, (2) to provide students in college courses with resource material to support learning exercises in their courses, and (3) to serve as an accepted set of best practices for techniques for research and management in the wildlife profession.
+The book will cover aspects of study design, management planning, animal capture and handling and identification, sampling populations, harvest management, habitat management, and laboratory techniques for studies in genetics and physiology.

+We aspire to develop chapters with our authors that will (1) remain focused on the learning goals for the chapter, (2) represent holistic ecosystem management approaches to model best practices to the profession, and (3) fit decision-making frameworks that allow students and professionals to see how the modeled techniques or ideas relate back to advancing the ability of our profession to support effective and successful management decisions.

+Certainly, the Wildlife Techniques Manual serves as a review document.
+Despite challenges with the turnaround time for writing and publishing, we wish our authors to push new ideas or frameworks in the chapters to spur growth and thought in our field of study.
+Outcomes for book:
++ to provide wildlife biologists (current and new) with expert advice and guidance on broadly used methods (i.e., not niche methods) for research and management
++ to provide students in college courses with resource material to support learning exercises in their courses
++ to serve as an accepted set of best practices for techniques for research and management in the wildlife profession to look to the future

+## Structure for Chapters and On-line Support Material

+Chapter Introduction:

+Each chapter will start with a list of goals for the chapter, a chapter summary, and a short problem-case.
+The latter is primarily intended to be used by college/university students as a first step towards thinking about the material found in the chapter, to provide context.
+However, we have also structured the chapter introduction to be useful for current professionals who are using the book to learn about a new technique.

+Chapter Structure and Challenge to Authors:

+Authors will be asked to provide a concise, logical structure to the material in each chapter so that the objectives for the chapter define what is included.
+In addition, each chapter will be written in the context of management (decision-making) to provide clear connections between the methods and techniques described and the needs of managers to manage people, wildlife populations, and habitat.
+Specifically, authors will be challenged to provide clear descriptions of guiding principles, frameworks, and other decision-making rubrics or guides that are used by wildlife biologists and managers in that particular area of study.
+Authors will end chapters with a short list of additional resources, which point readers needing further details to other publications.

+On-line Support Materials:

+For use by instructors who have adopted the textbook for course in wildlife science or wildlife techniques, we propose to provide all images used in the chapter, for easy inclusion in instructors’ class presentations.
+We also will challenge each set of authors to develop one 15- to 30-minute active learning exercise (role playing, group problem solving, scenario development, decision exercise, or similar) to be used to complement the material found in the chapter.

 ## Important links and dates

 **Links**